 1. How is the Osteopathy approach different?

-- Osteopaths study a full-time, 5 year double-degree at university During this time we focus on excellence in palpation or 'hands on' skill and biomechanical principles.
-This means we learn how the soft tissue, nerves, blood flow and joints in the body work together and affect each other.
+Osteopaths study a full-time, 5-year double university degree.
+During this time we focus on excellence in palpation or ‘hands-on’ skill and biomechanical principles.
+This means we learn how the soft tissue, nerves, blood flow, lymph, organs, and joints in the body work together and affect each other.

 - If you have pain in your left foot, an osteopath might release tension in your right hip if it is found to be the cause of extra weight bearing in the left leg.

-- If you have period pain, an osteopath may improved rib mobility and breathing so that the pressure in the chest cavity is not causing extra pressure in the pelvis.
+- If you have period pain, an osteopath may improve rib mobility and work with you on your breathing so that the pressure in the chest cavity is not causing extra pressure in the pelvis.

 - If you have wrist pain, an osteopath may move your shoulder, ribs and neck to improve circulation to the whole arm.

 Osteopathy originates from the United States.
 It was founded by a physician named Andrew Taylor Still in 1874.
 He later founded the American School of Osteopathy in 1892, where it then became popular in Britain, then Australia and New Zealand.
 Osteopathy is now a widely recognised primary health care profession for all ages.

 3. Are there different types of osteopathy?

 Yes.
 Structural Osteopathy is the treatment of the body by moving body part.
 This can include gently treating the organs (Visceral Osteopathy).
 Another branch or specialty is Cranial Osteopathy – influencing the cranium and the nervous system by gently manipulating the skull.
 This is widely accepted for the treatment of newborns and children.

 4. Why are you called a doctor?